dbrgn/rusty-santa/README.md

 ![Logo](logo.png)

-A small library for resolving [secret santa](https://en.wikipedia.org/wiki/Secret_Santa) assignments with additional constraints.
+A small Rust library for resolving [Secret Santa](https://en.wikipedia.org/wiki/Secret_Santa) assignments with additional constraints.

 It is possible to add the following constraints to the random assignments: